stefanpejcic/domain-monitor/README.md

 The workflow will:

-* Run automatically **once per day** (or you can trigger it manually).
+* Run automatically **almost every mininute** (or you can trigger it manually).
 * Check the expiration dates of your listed domains.
-* If a domain expires soon, SSL expired or status code is >400, a GitHub issue will be opened:
+* If a domain expires soon, IP changes, SSL expired or status code is >400, a GitHub issue will be opened:

 <img width="997" height="576" alt="image" src="https://github.com/user-attachments/assets/72823c59-20bb-4b74-8b1e-4d8b17085beb" />